mauricioaznar/personal-portfolio/content/articles/interviews.md

 * ECMAScript Standards is being followed by the JavaScript engines.
 The job of these standards is to give a definition, how JavaScript engines should work.
 It also tells what all features it should have.
 * A JavaScript engine is a program, or an interpreter which executes JavaScript code.
 A JavaScript engine can be implemented as a standard interpreter, or just-in-time compiler that compiles JavaScript to bytecode in some form.

-### What is the difference between JavaScript Engine and JavaScript Runtime Environment

 <br />